domgiles/swingbench-public/README.md

 The use of JSON documents stored in the database adds a huge amount of flexibility to analyzing the results of benchmark runs without the need to parse XML or JSON files.

 ### Fixing problems with sbutil

+**NOTE :** Currently sbutil only addresses duplication of data for SOE and SH schemas.

 It is possible that you may run into problems during the creation of the schema for any number of reasons i.e. run out of space, not enough temp space to create indexes etc. Since the creation of a schema using the waizards can take along time I've create a utility ```sbutil``` to solve many of the common issues as well as provide a tool to change the shape of the created schema by increasing it's size, enabling compression or even partitioning the data.
 SBUtil is located in the bin directory.
 The following command validates a newly created schema
 ```shell script
 ./sbutil -soe -cs //localhost/soe -soe -u soe -p soe -val